ketchupok/half-physler/README.md

 This repository contains material to build a virtual single-reed instrument called the _Half-Physler_.
 In this design the excitation mechanism of the instrument is based on actual instrument parts (mouthpiece, clarinet reed, ligature) but the tube is simulated on the [Bela](http://www.bela.io) board.

 In this repository you find the C++ code to compile the tube model as an opcode for [Csound](https://csound.com).
-The opcode is implemented following the guidlines of the _Csound Plugin Opcode Framwork_ by Lazzarini (2017).
+The opcode is implemented following the guidelines of the _Csound Plugin Opcode Framwork_ by Lazzarini (2017).